ValSol/bitwise-array/README.md

 The Class supports:

-- getting, setting and toggling of individual bits
+- getting, setting, unsetting and toggling of individual bits
 - bitwise operations with other bitwise array such as OR, XOR and AND
 - counting the number of "on" bits
+- comparison of two bitwise arrays
+- clearing or inverting all bits of bitwise array
+- selecting of items of an ordinary array based on the "on" bits of the bitwise array

 ## Usage